colpitts-dev/sb-pr-preview/docs/README.md

 # GH Pages - Root folder

-This folder is used for building preview environments for Storybook
+This folder is used for building static and preview builds for Storybook that are hosted using GH pages.
+This directory should be left empty.